jopemachine-playground/code-replacer/README.md

 ## Terms description

-To help you understand how to use this program, I have written some description of the terms here.
+To help you understand how to use this program, here is some description of terms.

 1. **template**